Cupcake DownSouth :: A Charleston

 original.
 A South Carolina favorite.

-A Charleston original, Cupcake DownSouth was founded in the spring of 2006 by Kristin Kuhlke Cobb, setting up shop on Charleston's famous King Street, one of the most renowned dining, shopping, and entertainment boulevards in the Southeast.
+A Charleston original, Cupcake DownSouth was founded in the spring of 2006, setting up shop on Charleston's famous King Street, one of the most renowned dining, shopping, and entertainment boulevards in the Southeast.

 With an operating philosophy centered on cupcakes baked fresh daily, innovative flavors and ingredients, and true Southern hospitality, business quickly took off, and soon Cupcake DownSouth would receive national acclaim on many fronts.